SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 4. Clear Communication and Signage:

 To ensure clarity for both patients and staff, large, clearly visible signage will be placed on these mobile units.
 The signage will explain the purpose of the trucks and containers and direct individuals to their specific locations, eliminating confusion about why they are being directed to these temporary facilities.

-Purpose and Role of Trucks and Containers
+Purpose and Role of Trucks and Containers:
 The primary purpose of these mobile units is not to replace the existing sites but to alleviate the load on these facilities during times of high demand.
 These trucks and containers will act as temporary extensions, providing care for minor issues and diseases and ensuring that no patient is left standing or unattended for hours during chaotic times.

 Taking into account that in extreme cases, even these mobile units may become overcrowded.
 However, the goal is not to eliminate all delays but to keep the flow of traffic moving smoothly.
 Even if the process is slower, maintaining a steady flow ensures that care is provided, and the system remains functional rather than coming to a halt due to the overwhelming demand.